-In 1863, a French wine merchant called Daniel Nicholas Thévenon and his wife Celestine arrived in England with just £5 between them, escaping the clutches of creditors back home.
-So began a story that grew out of bankruptcy and culminated in the creation of a supreme reputation for novel atmosphere and pleasure in the centre of London’s West End.
+In 1863, a French wine merchant called Daniel Nicholas Thévenon and his wife Celestine arrived in England in a bid to escape the clutches of creditors in Paris.
+So began a story that grew out of bankruptcy and culminated in the creation of Café Royal, a London legend with a supreme reputation for novel atmosphere and pleasure in the centre of the West End.

-It was a centre for fashionable London, frequented by writers and artists such as Oscar Wilde and Aubrey Beardsley.
-The conversations, inspirations and discussions at the Café were profound.
+Frequented by writers and artists such as Oscar Wilde and Aubrey Beardsley, the conversations, inspirations and discussions at the Café were profound.
 Arthur Conan Doyle, H G Wells, George Bernard Shaw, Rudyard Kipling, W B Yeats, Walter Sickert and James McNeill Whistler were all patrons.

-After substantial rebuilding in the 1920s, the Café’s appeal widened as did its clientele.
-In the 1930s and 40s, Augustus John, D H Lawrence, Virginia Woolf, Winston Churchill, Noël Coward, Jacob Epstein and Graham Greene would be seen dining there.
+The Café’s appeal widened, as did its clientele, in the beginning of the 20th Century.
+Distinguished figures such as Winston Churchill, Augustus John, D H Lawrence, Virginia Woolf, Noël Coward, Jacob Epstein and Graham Greene were often seen dining there.

 Royalty also took to the place, and the Prince of Wales, later to abdicate as Edward VIII in order to marry Mrs Simpson, and The Duke of York, later to become George VI, often took lunch at the Café, as latterly did Diana, Princess of Wales.